 Now that Valentine’s Day has come and gone, I would like to delve into the very unromantic subject of Cohabitation Agreements.
-Last month, I talked about whether living together before marriage will save you money.
+Buying a house or moving in together might not sound like the biggest of deals, but it’s important to know the rules going into the deal – in order to avoid finding them out the hard way later on.
 In Canada, most people would assume (well, I did, anyway!) that if you live common law, you are entitled to the same property rights and division of assets the same as if you were married.
 If a marriage breaks up, one generally speaking is entitled to 50% of the others’ assets under the Family Relations Act.
 Everything is split 50/50 equally.
-For common law, I thought that if you lived, let’s say, 2 years together and somehow things really just don’t work out, you would be entitled to 50% of each other’s assets, right?
+For common law, I thought that if you lived, let’s say, two years together and somehow things really just don’t work out, you would be entitled to 50% of each other’s assets, right?
 WRONG.
+If you’re like me, most of what you heard on this topic growing up is just fake news.

 The justice system doesn’t treat it like that.